EOSIO/eos/docs/cleos/command-reference/system/system-voteproducer-proxy.md

 ---
-title: "system unregprod"
+title: "system voteproducer proxy"
-excerpt: "Unregister an existing producer"
+excerpt: "Vote your stake through a proxy"
 ---
 ## Positional Arguments
+- `voter` _TEXT_ - The voting account
-`account` _TEXT_ - The account to unregister as a producer
+- `proxy` _TEXT_ - The proxy account

 ## Options
 - `-h,--help` Print this help message and exit
 - `-x,--expiration` _TEXT_ - set the time in seconds before a transaction expires, defaults to 30s